jpergentino/shopping-rest-api/README.md

 ## 3. Testing the application

 :mega: The [MongoDB Embedded](https://www.mongodb.com) are being used in this project.
-The database environment is created and can be observed in class `com.store.shopping.config.MongoDBConfig.java`;
+The database data is created and can be observed in class `com.store.shopping.config.MongoDBInit.java`;

 :mega: The database environment is created in memory and is deleted when the application is finished.

 You can test using **Automated Tests** or **Docker**, as follows:

 ### 3.1 Automated Tests
-A set of JUnit tests was developed and can be running using maven in folder `ROOT_FOLDER` by the following command:
+A set of JUnit tests was developed and can be running using Maven in folder `ROOT_FOLDER` by the following command:

 ```console
 mvn clean test